 \subsection{Computational complexity analysis}

-We will analyze the computational complexity of the algorithm, using the presented contraction scheme.
-As the number of available nodes $\mathcal{N}$ in each iteration of the global algorithm decreases, we will calculate the complexity for a generic iteration and then sum over that to obtain the complexity of the total number of iterations.
-We will assume that contracting a tensor of $N$ indexes of dimension $n_i$ with another of $M$ indexes of dimension $m_j$ through its first index has the usual computational cost of $O\left(n_0\prod_{i,j=1,1}^{N-1,M-1} n_i m_j\right)$.
+We will analyze the computational complexity of the contraction scheme.
+As the number of remaining free variables $\mathcal{N}$ in each iteration of the global extraction procedure decreases, we will calculate the complexity for a generic extraction iteration and then add it to obtain the complexity of the total number of iterations.
+We will assume that contracting a tensor of $N$ indices of dimension $n_i$ with another of $M$ indices of dimension $m_j$ through its first index has the usual computational cost of $\mathcal{O}\left(n_0\prod_{i,j=1,1}^{N-1,M-1} n_i m_j\right)$.